How to Convert Google Slides to PowerPoint Presentations on Export

 Option 1: Click Open to open the file in PowerPoint.

-The file opens in Protected View in PowerPoint.
+If the file opens in Protected View in PowerPoint.
 Click Enable Editing to begin working with it in PowerPoint.

 Option 2: Click Always open files of this type to set up a default for automatically opening files converted to PowerPoint.